-The National Drug and Alcohol Research Centre (NDARC), UNSW Sydney is hosting 'The 2020 NDARC Annual Research Symposium' as a virtual event for the first time.
+The National Drug and Alcohol Research Centre (NDARC), UNSW Sydney hosted 'The 2020 NDARC Annual Research Symposium' as a virtual event for the first time.

-NDARC, UNSW Sydney, will host webinars every Thursday in November to showcase, ‘Research, policy and practice: Resilience through times of change.’
+NDARC, UNSW Sydney, hosted webinars every Thursday in November that showcased, ‘Research, policy and practice: Resilience through times of change.’

 - Session One: Substance use in the COVID-19 era: Research findings and clinical implications.
 Thursday, 5 November: 1:30pm - 3:00pm (AEDT).